Quick Links:Willow Creek Watershed: Overview

 The Willow Creek Water Quality Monitoring Program began in the early 2000s when Stewards became active in assisting State Parks with restoring fish passage in the Willow Creek watershed.
 Volunteers were trained and began monitoring three locations in the watershed at regular intervals.
 Parameters include pH, dissolved oxygen, conductivity and other tests that determine optimum habitat for salmonids.

 Access to lower Willow Creek is from Willow Creek Road off Hwy.
-1 just south of the bridge that crosses the Russian River in Jenner (at the Sizzling Tandoor Restaurant).
+1 just south of the bridge that crosses the Russian River in Jenner (at the Russian House #1).
 Facilities include two campgrounds, Pomo Canyon Environmental Campground and Willow Creek Environmental Campground.
-Both are currently closed due to service reductions.
-Groups may contact David Berman at email@example.com to camp at Pomo Canyon Campground in exchange for doing a service project.
+Both campgrounds close during the late fall and winter months.
+Groups may contact Programs Manager Jazzy Dingler at email@example.com for information about our environmental education programs that take place at Pomo Canyon Campground.

-Willow Creek Environmental Camp - Willow Creek Campground is closed due to service reductions.
-Stewards hopes to get it open soon.
+Willow Creek Environmental Camp - Willow Creek Campground is open!

 11 primitive campsites with fire rings, picnic tables and pit toilets.
 Campsites are within 1/4 mile from the parking lot and there is no running water.
 The only State Park campground on the Russian River, sites are shaded by willows but close to a large beach for swimming and fishing.
 Blue heron, egrets, osprey and occasionally river otters can be seen by the river.
 To protect the wildlife, no dogs are allowed.
 These sites are not on the reservation system.

-Pomo Canyon Environmental Camp - Pomo Canyon Campground is closed due to service reductions.
-Stewards hopes to get it open soon.
+Pomo Canyon Environmental Camp - Pomo Canyon Campground is currently closed due to seasonal conditions.

 20 campsites with fire rings, picnic tables, pit toilets and running water nearby.
 Campsites are within 1/4 mile from the parking lot, one is disabled accessible.
 Camps are set in a beautiful redwood grove among the ferns.
 A three mile trail to Shell Beach takes off from the campground, crossing seasonal streams and rising up into the grassland with marvelous views of the river and finally the ocean.
 To protect the wildlife, no dogs are allowed.
 This campground is not on the reservation system.